futuregrid/deprecated-teefaa/doc/source/getstarted.rst

 The beta version of FG Teefaa is installed on india.
 If you have your FutureGrid account, you can get bare-metal nodes just like you get instance on Cloud.
 We use Torque Resource Manager to schedule the provisioning.
-So if you are familar with qsub, it easy to understand this tutorial.
+So if you are familar with qsub, it is easy to understand this tutorial.

-Here's an example which provision Ubuntu-12.10 on two bare-metal nodes in india for 5 hours.
+Here's an example which provision Ubuntu-12.10 on two bare-metal nodes in india for 5 hours, and then install OpenStack Folsom.

 Login to india.futuregrid.org ::